ariffaisalsheam/menux-deployment/README.md

 - **Lucide React** - Beautiful icons

 ### AI Integration
-- **Google Gemini API** - AI-powered menu descriptions and feedback analysis
+- **Flexible AI Provider Support** - Connect to various AI services like OpenAI, Google Gemini, OpenRouter, and other compatible providers.
-- **Multiple Provider Support** - OpenAI, OpenRouter, and other AI providers
+- **Centralized Configuration** - Super Admins can add, manage, and prioritize AI providers from the dashboard.
-- **Encrypted Storage** - Secure API key management
+- **Encrypted Storage** - All API keys are securely encrypted in the database.

 ## 📋 Prerequisites